 Howard A. Learner is an adjunct professor at Michigan law and the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest’s premier public interest environmental legal advocacy and eco-business innovation organization.

 Learner is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC’s work promoting clean energy development solutions to climate change problems; advancing transportation policy innovations and improvements, including regional high-speed rail development; and preserving the Midwest’s valued natural resources and heritage.

 ELPC combines successful strategic legal and policy advocacy with its core premise that environmental progress, job creation, and economic growth can be achieved together.
-Professor Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the "green economy" with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.
+Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the green economy with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.

-Much of Professor Learner’s work has concentrated on developing and advocating new directions on environmental policy issues, including developing clean renewable energy and energy efficiency resources to achieve cleaner air, job creation, and economic growth; advancing sustainable transportation and land use strategies and leading national and regional efforts to develop high-speed rail networks that can produce complementary environmental quality, economic development, and employment benefits; and protecting the Midwest’s wild and natural places—the Great Lakes, rivers, and forests.
+Much of Learner’s work has concentrated on developing and advocating new directions on environmental policy issues, including developing clean renewable energy and energy efficiency resources to achieve cleaner air, job creation, and economic growth; advancing sustainable transportation and land use strategies and leading national and regional efforts to develop high-speed rail networks that can produce complementary environmental quality, economic development, and employment benefits; and protecting the Midwest’s wild and natural places—the Great Lakes, rivers, and forests.

 He serves on the board of directors of the Forest Preserves Foundation (treasurer) and the Friends of Israel’s Environment (vice chair), among others.